nader-hotait/religions_cta/README.md

-# religions_cta
+# Reproduction Files
-Reproduction files for Religions publication: "Exploring the Potential of Computational Text Analyis in the Study of Radicalism"
+This repository includes the R script and data sets to reproduce the article submission to Religions: "Exploring the Potential of Computational Text Analyis in the
+Study of Radicalism" by Nader Hotait